Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Variations and extensions

 The solution $\hat{\mtx{M}} = (\mtx{SAB})^\dagger (\mtx{SA})$ yields the rank-$d$ matrix approximation

-This formula is completely unsuitable for practical computation, but it can be replaced with a stable and efficient variant~\cite{nakatsukasa2020fast}.
+The formula~\cref{eqn:lowrank-sketch-approx} is wholly unsuitable for practical computation, but it can be replaced with a stable and efficient variant~\cite{nakatsukasa2020fast}.
 If we choose $\mtx{B}$ to be a second sketching map, we obtain the (low-accuracy) sketched SVD algorithms from~\cite{woodruff2014sketching,tropp2017practical,nakatsukasa2020fast}.

 Our work delivers the novel insight that using an \textit{adapted} basis $\mtx{B}$ in~\cref{eqn:lowrank-sketch-approx} leads to a fast \textit{and} accurate algorithm for low-rank matrix approximation.
 Excluding the cost of basis generation, we can stably form the approximation in $O(d^3 + (m+n) d\log d)$ operations.
 In contrast with sketched SVD algorithms, we attain errors similar to randomized subspace iteration~\cite{halko2011finding} or randomized block Krylov methods~\cite{muscolanczos,Tro18:Analysis-Randomized-TR}.